NBA Rumors: Former Lakers Trainer Explains Why Michael Jordan Isn’t The Greatest Basketball Player Of All Time

 Unlike Kobe Bryant and LeBron James, Michael Jordan has a flawless NBA Finals record.
 In his six appearances in the NBA Finals, Jordan and the Chicago Bulls easily defeated Western Conference teams like the Utah Jazz, Los Angeles Lakers, Portland Trail Blazers, Phoenix Suns, and the then-Seattle Supersonics.

 Former Lakers trainer Gary Vitti believes that Jordan never played against championship caliber teams in the years he dominated the league.
-During his era, the Lakers no longer have Kareem Abdul-Jabbar and Magic Johnson, while Eastern Conference powerhouse teams like the Boston Celtics and the Detroit Pistons “got old” and “were done.”
+During his era, the Lakers no longer had Kareem Abdul-Jabbar and Magic Johnson, while Eastern Conference powerhouse teams like the Boston Celtics and the Detroit Pistons “got old” and “were done.”

 If there is one NBA player who truly deserves the title as the Greatest Basketball Player Of All Time, Vitti said it is Kareem Abdul-Jabbar.
 With all the things he accomplished in his career, Vitti believes no one has come close to the Lakers legend.
-Vitti went as far as saying that Abdul-Jabbar is the greatest athlete to ever walk in the planet.
+Vitti went as far as saying that Abdul-Jabbar is the greatest athlete to ever walk on the planet.